asigalov61/Optimus-VIRTUOSO/README.md

 ***

-### ORIGINAL COMPOSITION: Optimus-VIRTUOSO Compound Music Composer with custom MIDI option
+### ORIGINAL MUSIC COMPOSITION: Optimus-VIRTUOSO Compound Music Composer with custom MIDI option

 This is basically an improved reproduction of OpenAI's MuseNet.
 With large enough dataset, you should get comparable(or better) results